|

 RT - Radiotext

-be equipped with suitable display facilities.
+would be equipped with suitable display facilities.
+The text can be up to 64 characters

 RT+ - Radiotext Plus